 More detail about the Appuldurcombe landscape can be found on this page.

 Repton 200 Celebrations -

-2018 marks the bicentenary of the death of Humphry Repton.
-To mark this, the Gardens Trust is coordinating a year of events held across the country,
+2018 marked the bicentenary of the death of Humphry Repton.
+To mark this, the Gardens Trust coordinated a year of events held across the country,

-We working with Oakfield Primary School who are located at St John’s House, Ryde, one of the Repton sites on the Island.
-Together we will explore the changes to the designed landscapes in the area and the influence of Repton.
+We worked with Oakfield Primary School who are located at St John’s House, Ryde, one of the Repton sites on the Island.
+Together we explored the changes to the designed landscapes in the area and the influence of Repton.

 We also produced a booklet on further research on Repton’s influence on the Isle of Wight.
 If you would like a copy, please contact us.
 An electronic copy can be found here.